Constantine Valenzuela Nakassis

 Articles

 • Nakassis, C. and E. Annamalai.
-2020 (In press).
+2020.
 “Linguistic Diversity in South Asia, Reconsidered.”
 In J. Stanlaw, ed.
 The International Encyclopedia of Linguistic Anthropology.
 Wiley.

 • Nakassis, C. 2019.
 “The Ontological Politics of the Spoof Image in Tamil Cinema.”
 New Review of Film and Television Studies 17(4).